medusajs/medusa/docs/content/contribution-guidelines.md

 When the documentation page is a conceptual or an overview documentation, the label in the sidebar should start with a noun.

-When the documentation page is tutorial documentation, the label in the sidebar should start with a verb Exceptions to this rule are integration documentation and upgrade guides.
+When the documentation page is tutorial documentation, the label in the sidebar should start with a verb.
+Exceptions to this rule are integration documentation and upgrade guides.

 ### Character Count